 ~ By Jennifer Lohmann

-Jennifer Lohmann is a Rocky Mountain girl at heart, having grown up in southern Idaho and Salt Lake City.
-When she’s not writing or working as a public librarian, she wrangles two cats and a flock of backyard chickens.
-The dog is better behaved.
+Jennifer Lohmann (http://jenniferlohmann.com/) is a Rocky Mountain girl at heart, having grown up in southern Idaho and Salt Lake City.
+She is the author of five novels, including Weekends in Carolina which releases in June 1, 2014 and Winning Ruby Heart, which releases in September 1, 2014.
+When she’s not writing or working as a public librarian, she wrangles two cats and five backyard chickens.
+Fortunately, the dog is better behaved.
 She lives in Durham, North Carolina.
-Find her atjenniferlohmann.com, on Twitter as @iferlohmann, and on Facebook athttps://www.facebook.com/iferlohmann.